luontola/web-intro/css.md

 ![Layout sketch](layout-sketch.jpg)

 Then we can start converting that into code.
-We'll start with the structure, then the positioning of the navigation and content, and finally make it all pretty.
+We'll start with the structure, then position the navigation and content, and finally make it all pretty.

 ### Page structure